Researchers say some compounds found in coffee may help prevent plaque buildup. More study is needed, though.

 The researchers found that a group of compounds called phenylindanes in coffee had a significant effect on preventing the two amyloids from clumping together in the lab.

-These amyloid clumps, often referred to as plaques, are commonly considered a key indicator — and perhaps a cause — of Alzheimer’s disease, according to the National Institute on Aging.
+These amyloid clumps, often referred to as plaques, are commonly considered a key indicator — and perhaps a cause — of Alzheimer’s disease, according to the

 Dark-roasted coffee extracts performed best against plaque formation, both in caffeinated and decaffeinated form, although all three extracts had some benefit.